 Giesswein Innsbruck Indoor / Outdoors Shoes

 Giesswein, a brand focused on creating products with boiled wool started in Austria in 1954 through creating sweaters for family and friends.
-Today, Giesswein primarily on indoor and outdoor footwear along with winter wool hats.
+Today, Giesswein primarily focuses on indoor and outdoor footwear along with winter wool hats.
 In the last few years, Giesswein entered the US market with styles made for it’s US customers(US typically has different taste in style than Europe) I’ve had the opportunity to test out the Giesswein Innsbruck shoe that fits under their Lodge Footwear category.

 What really sets the Giesswein Innsbruck shoe apart from other indoor/outdoor shoes is the footbed that comes with it.
 The footbed is made of Cork, similar to Birkenstocks.
 Cork slightly molds to your foot shape and has a more supportive feel than your house typical house slipper or a pair of traditional casual shoes that you wear on the town.
 I really like the footbed as the second you put your foot into the shoe, it says this shoe is high quality vs. when you put your foot into a shoe with a cheap foam footbed.